dscig/sleeps_clustering/README.md

 ```

 #### Step 1: Preprocessing of Time-Series Data & Step 2: Composing Sequential Images From Data
-By runnung the code, we can convert the consecutive daily data into a image; one image is composed of the 8 consecutive daily vectors with 96 dimensions (8 days × 12 featuers).
+By runnung the code, we can convert the consecutive daily data into a image; one image is composed of the 8 consecutive daily vectors with 96 dimensions (8 days × 12 features).
 The imagifying process follows the below figure.

 ![](./image/preprocessing.jpg)

 #### Step 3: Learning Representations With Reducing Dimensions via Convolutional Autoencoder
-By runnning the code, it is possible to extract the latent variables of the CAE as presented at the dataset "Saved_latent.csv."
+By runnning the code ("main.ipynb"), it is possible to extract the latent variables of the CAE as presented at the dataset "Saved_latent.csv."
 The interal structure of the CAE is as follows.
 Based on our learning, the optimal number of the latent variables has been found as 15 (i.e., 15 dimensions).

 ![](./image/CAE_structure.jpg)